MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/handling-push-notifications-in-windows/index.md

 2. Choose the project where you want to install the MobileFirst push component.
 3. Add theMobileFirst push SDK by running the **Install-Package IBM.MobileFirstPlatformFoundationPush** command.

+## Pre-requisite WNS configuration
+1. Ensure the application is with Toast notification capability.
+This can be enabled in Package.appxmanifest.
+2. Ensure `Package Identity Name` and `Publisher` should be updated with the values registered with WNS.
+3. (Optional) Delete TemporaryKey.pfx file.

 ## Notifications API
 ### MFPPush Instance
 All API calls must be called on an instance of `MFPPush`.
-This can be by created as a `var` in a view controller such as `var push = MFPPush.sharedInstance();`, and then calling `push.methodName()` throughout the view controller.
+This can be by creating a variable such as `private MFPPush PushClient = MFPPush.GetInstance();`, and then calling `PushClient.methodName()` throughout the class.

-Alternatively you can call `MFPPush.sharedInstance().methodName()` for each instance in which you need to access the push API methods.
+Alternatively you can call `MFPPush.GetInstance().methodName()` for each instance in which you need to access the push API methods.

 ### Challenge Handlers
 If the `push.mobileclient` scope is mapped to a **security check**, you need to make sure matching **challenge handlers** exist and are registered before using any of the Push APIs.